mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 That’s why, day by day, in the practice, the gassho, and doing zazen, the chanting, these things are very important.
 The gassho and zazen and chanting are all seamless monuments, they must be seamless monuments.
 At that time zazen is handed down from generation to generation as religious culture.

 But don’t misunderstand.
 The religious culture of zazen is not only to sit zazen, but you have to light the candle of zazen.
-Do you understand to light?
+Do you understand “to light”?
 Light means you have to be *alive*, you have to *make* it alive.
 You have to *animate* zazen in your life.
 That is a culture, human culture.

 ##### 1:04:14